Magna Kubo: Description

 The lechonería Magna Kubo operated at the intersection of Southwest Broadway Street and Southwest Hall Boulevard in Beaverton.
 Magna Kubo served Filipino cuisine such as rotisserie-style meats (including liempo, or pork belly), rice, and atchara with pickled carrot, onion, and garlic.
 The menu has also included barbecue ribs, bistek (marinated beef shoulder with star anise and garlic), wagyu beef sliders, laing (coconut milk-braised vegetables with shallots and chiles), fish, chicken wings, and halo-halo.

 For Beaverton Restaurant Week in 2023, Magna Kuba collaborated with Hapa Pizza to serve a pizza with shredded pork, Brussels sprouts, mozzarella, red sauce, cilantro, Thai basil, XO sauce and Caesar dressing.
 For Thanksgiving, a take-out menu included turkey breast marinated in lemongrass and annatto, adobo-braised, crab fat fried rice, sisig-style Brussels sprouts, and gailan with fermented shrimp paste.

 History

 Magna Kubo opened in June 2023, as a spin-off of the Portland restaurant Magna Kusina.
 Carlo Lamagna was a co-owner, and Kevin Balonso was the chef.
 Magna Kubo was among several new Filipino restaurants in the Portland metropolitan area.

 In 2024, Magna Kubo participated in Sobrang Sarap, a tour of sixteen Filipino food businesses in the area, and was a vendor at the Oregon AAPI Food and Wine Fest in Dayton, Oregon.

-Magna Kubo closed permanently in mid 2024.
+After initially going on a lengthy hiatus, Magna Kubo closed permanently in mid 2024.
+Lamagna later attributed the closure to issues with staffing and other logistical challenges, including patron parking.